IniZio/iniz/packages/preact/README.md

 # Iniz

-Iniz is a reactive state library.
+Iniz is a reactive store library.
 Try it out on our [website](https://iniz.netlify.app)!

 `npm i @iniz/preact`